ScrippsDC/nursingHomeRatings/README.md

 ### Nursing homes including rehab services archived data snapshots
 [https://data.cms.gov/provider-data/archived-data/nursing-homes](https://data.cms.gov/provider-data/archived-data/nursing-homes)

-Monthly snapshots of the dataset CMS maintains of nursing home and rehab services, including their health rating and their overall rating.
+Monthly snapshots of the datasets CMS maintains of nursing home and rehab services, including their health rating and their overall rating.

-Each snapshot is a zipfile that mostly contains csvs.
-We generally resaved these as parquet files for easier storage and access.
+Each snapshot is a zipfile that mostly contains CSVs.
+In ETL, we resave these as parquet files for easier storage and access.
 The files relevant to our analysis are:

 * Provider information
 * Health deficiencies